Unmixing the Wilson line defect CFT. Part I: spectrum and kinematics: Superconformal kinematics

 where the superfields associated to the long operators are restricted to their superconformal primary and the only active fermionic coordinates explore the components of the $\mathcal{D}_2$ multiplet.
-From \eqref{DkStructure} (with $k=2$) we deduce the presence of an operator with $\{s,[a,b]\}=\{0,[0,0]\}$ at level four, which is the only one contribution to the three-point function.
+From \eqref{DkStructure} (with $k=2$) we deduce the presence of a unique operator with $\{s,[a,b]\}=\{0,[0,0]\}$ at level four, which is the only contribution to the three-point function.
 We thus have a unique structure, which in the chosen frame reads